Magic Lizard: Release and reception

+After not being successful in the screening.
+It is considered to be Sands's last film work.
+After this, he turned to working solely on Ultraman.
+Several years later, this resulted in a copyright lawsuit against Tsuburaya Productions.

 In February 2022, the film screened at the 11th Madrid International Cutre Film Festival, also known as CutreCon, in Spain.
 Discussing the film ahead of the festival, CutreCon director Carlos Palencia stated, "I cannot recommend this film enough, because it seems conceived by an extraterrestrial civilization.
 I didn't understand anything the first time I saw it. [...] it seems like a children's movie, but suddenly there is an alien invasion and there begins to be nudity, scenes of incomprehensible violence and other things I can't reveal because I don't want to ruin the movie. [...]
 I have not seen anything else like it, because nothing else like it exists."